The Children of Lir: A Fascinating Irish Legend

 In this version of the tale, the details of how the children of Lir had spent their days on the three different waters remain the same.
 Where it differs from the original legends is how their curse was broken.
 When they reached the house where a monk lived, he took care of them.
 This monk was probably still Caomhog, the Holy Man.
 He was also known as Mochua in some versions.

 The children asked the monk to transform them back into their human forms.
-The spell broke when the priest agreed to their request, so he changed them back to their previous forms.
-Still, even this version did not provide the happy ending the children hoped for.
+The spell broke when the priest agreed to their request, so he changed them to their previous forms.
+Still, this version did not provide the happy ending the children hoped for.

 Once the swans were transformed back into their human forms, they were so old that they died nearly instantly.
 In a lighthearted turn, this version tells of them meeting their parents in heaven and living there happily ever after.